1:1 Mentorship + Placement Support

 Community-first, with structured sessions.

 Most support happens inside the community — quick, clear, and documented so you can revisit it anytime.
-For deeper coaching: office hours + mock interviews.
+For deeper coaching, you get office hours and mock interview loops.

 Where it happens